curityio/curity-operational-training/README.md

 ## Example Deployments

 You can run deployments from a macOS, Linux or Windows (with Git bash) host computer.\
-Compare XML configuration to your own system if you get stuck and need a working deployment to compare against.
+Compare configuration settings to your own system if you need a working deployment to compare against.

 ## Prerequisites